hashicorp/terraform-provider-azurerm/website/docs/r/databox_job.html.markdown

 * `notification_preference` - (Optional) One or more `notification_preference` block defined below.

 * `phone_extension` - (Optional) Specified the phone extension number of the contact person.

 ---

+An `databox_preferred_disk` block supports the following:

+* `count` - (Optional) Specified the disk count.
+Changing this forces a new resource to be created.

+* `size_in_tb` - (Optional) Specified the disk size in tb.
+Changing this forces a new resource to be created.

+---